jariarkko/arch-model-t/introreduxredux.md

   against the interests of their peers or users.

 In short, attacks are migrating towards the currently easier targets, which no longer necessarily include direct attacks on traffic flows.
-In addition, trading information about users and ability to influence them has become a common practice for many Internet services, often without users understanding those practices.

 It is important that when it comes to basic Internet infrastructure, our chosen technologies lead to minimal exposure with respect to the